orlox/binary_tools/utils/tests/README.md

 ### test kicks

+Test kicks is a file containing a series of tests for the functions in kicks.

-I created a series of tests that compare the distributions created from sampling the functions in kicks.py to what we expect the distributions to be.
+The first set of functions the compare the distributions created from sampling the functions in kicks.py to the expected distributions.

 ```
 test_rand_phi(num_sample=10000, nbins=20, tolerance = 1e-3, seed="Jean", plot=False, save=True)